omriariav/pdf-to-md/README.md

 ## Dependencies

-- `watchdog`: File system monitoring
+- `watchdog`: File system events (used by converter)
-- `pdfplumber`: Fast PDF text extraction
+- `pdfplumber`: Fast PDF text extraction (default)
 - `PyYAML`: Configuration file parsing
 - `marker-pdf` (optional): High-quality PDF conversion with OCR

+## Support

+For the complete setup guide with screenshots and troubleshooting, see [SETUP.md](SETUP.md).

 ## License

 MIT License - feel free to use and modify as needed.

-## Contributing

-Contributions are welcome!
-Feel free to:
-- Report bugs
-- Suggest features
-- Submit pull requests
-- Improve documentation

-## Support

-For issues, questions, or feature requests, please open an issue on GitHub.

 ---

-**Note**: This daemon processes files locally on your machine.
-No data is sent to external services unless you explicitly use a converter that does so (not included in the default setup).
+**Note**: This tool processes files locally on your machine.
+No data is sent to external services.